 Visiting Swiss Camp

-This research station was founded in 1990 by Swiss climatologist Dr. Konrad Steffen.
+Swiss Camp is a small, but highly important climate research camp on Greenland’s Ice Cap.
+This cozy station was founded in 1990 by Swiss climatologist Dr. Konrad Steffen.
 That same year, the first automated weather station was built and marked the beginning of Greenland Climate Network (GC-Net), which has been measuring the ice and the atmosphere for nearly 30 years.
 In the 90’s, there was very little talk about global warming.
-Today, climate change is a pressing topic and Swiss Camp has become one of the most important climate research stations and with its state-of-the-art technology measures hourly the conditions of Greenland’s ice sheets and its altering state.
+Today, climate change is a pressing topic and Swiss Camp has become one of the most important climate research stations.

 Swiss Camp is located on a slope, therefore the winds are strong and constant.
 The snow drift changes the landscape around the camp on a daily basis, and shoveling snow takes up a big part of the day.

 At midnight at Swiss Camp, the temperatures drop to -18 Celsius and people retire to their tents and into the comfort of their down sleeping bags.
 Some of us had to climb out of the tent to warm up the frozen ‘hot’ water bottle.
 Others had to get up midnight to take care of business…

 In May 2011, filmmaker and photographer Corina Gamma joined Konrad Steffen and his team at Swiss Camp, where she spent 3 weeks documenting the fieldwork of climate scientists.

 photos: © Corina Gamma